Formulary

 Statin treatment contraindicated or statins not tolerated

-See 'Statin Intolerance' below for advice on adverse effects (therapy with a low dose statin is preferred to no statin).
+See 'Statin Intolerance' below for advice on adverse effects Therapy with a low dose statin is preferred to no statin.

-Assess response after 3 months:
+Assess response within 2 to 3 months:

 Injectable therapies for secondary prevention (PCSK9 inhibitors and inclisiran)